prysmaticlabs/documentation/website/docs/concepts/checkpoint-sync-concept.md

 4. **Epoch 4**: All blocks are proposed, only the first has been justified.
 This epoch's first block is also a justified checkpoint, and it also could become the next finalized checkpoint.
 5. **Epoch 5**: In progress - blocks are being proposed, none are justified.
 Its first block could become a finalized checkpoint, but only after it becomes a justified checkpoint.

-To further connect the dots, let's imagine that Bob wants to send Alice some ETH.
+Let's imagine that Bob wants to send Alice some ETH.
 In the happy scenario, Bob's transaction would flow through the following (oversimplified) transaction lifecycle:

  1. **Transaction signed**: Bob signs a transaction that moves ETH from his wallet to Alice's wallet using the private key associated with his wallet.
  2. **Transaction submitted**: Bob submits this transaction to the Ethereum network.
 Theoretically, all nodes receive it.